flippyhead/admiral-cloudformation/README.md

   ...
 ```

-Admiral CloudFormation let's you specify specific values.
+You then specify specific values for each environment.
 For example:

 ```javascript
   {